teleskope/teleskope.github.io/index.md

 ### See our code on Github!
 [github.com/teleskope/teleskope](https://github.com/teleskope/teleskope)

+# Developer Guide

-# Installation
+## Installation
 1. Install Meteor
 2. Fork this repo
-3. CD in to the project's app directory and install dependencies
+3. In the terminal, go into the project's app directory and install dependencies using the following command:
 > `$ meteor npm install`
 4. Run the app
->  `$ meteor npm start`
+>  `$ meteor npm run start`
 5. Go to `localhost:3000`

+## Modification

 # User Guide
 This section will showcase the different pages on our site including what they do and what they look like!